-A 50-year old female patient requested in our dental office the replacement of her composite restoration in tooth 46 (first lower right molar) (Fig. 1).
+A 59-year old female patient requested in our dental office the replacement of her amalgam restoration in a maxillary first right molar (Fig. 1).

-Fig. 1: Preoperative situation: insufficient old composite restoration with cuspal involvement in a first lower molar.
+Fig. 1: Preoperative situation: old amalgam filling in a maxillary first right molar (photo taken using an intraoral mirror).

-The tooth showed an insufficiently shaped direct composite restoration especially in the areas of the replaced distolingual cusp and distal marginal ridge with lack of a sufficient distal proximal contact which resulted in frequent food impaction with respective negative consequences.
 During the clinical inspection, the tooth reacted sensitively in the cold test and showed no negative reaction to the percussion test.
 In consultation with the patient and after an explanation of the possible restorative alternatives and treatment fees, the patient decided on a direct bulk-fill restoration using VisCalor bulk (VOCO GmbH, Cuxhaven).

 Treatment started with thoroughly cleaning the affected tooth of external deposits using a fluoride-free prophylaxis paste and a rubber cup.
 Shade determination was done on the moist tooth prior to the application of rubber dam.
-After administration of local anesthetics, the old insufficient composite restoration was carefully removed while conserving the remaining hard tissues.
-After excavation, the cavity was completely prepared and finished with a fine-grit diamond bur.
-In the area of the distal proximal box, the defect extended clearly subgingival.
-The distolingual cusp was missing completely and subsequently had to be reconstructed with composite (Fig. 2).
-The old composite restoration in tooth 47 was refurbished on the mesial surface as it had a nonphysiological contour (Fig. 2).
+After administration of local anesthetics, the old amalgam restoration was carefully removed while conserving the remaining hard tissues (Fig. 2).

-Fig. 2: Situation after careful removal of the old restoration and cavity preparation.
-In the area of the distal proximal box, the defect extended clearly subgingival and the distolingual cusp was missing completely.
+Fig. 2: Situation after careful removal of the old restoration.